French Heritage

 Biot jars were the first olive oil jars to be shipped throughout the Mediterranean and it is said, interestingly, that the Italians were the best customers.
 Ships sailed from the nearby port of Antibes under the protection of the Knights of Malta and sailed as far away as the Caribbean.
 While storage of olive oil was the primary use of the Biot Jars, they were also used to store and transport flour, dry beans, and other food products.

-Versailles Boxes by Loiselet - COMING SOON
+Versailles Planters by Loiselet